lorin/resilience-engineering/intro.md

 engineering are reactions to previous ways of thinking about accidents in particular and safety in general.

+Note that traditional approaches to safety often focus on minimizing variance associated with humans doing work, using techniques such as documented procedures and enforcement mechanisms for deviating from them.

+For those of us who work on cloud web services, we don't have this legacy of enforced procedures to contend with.

 ### New look / new view

 The "new look" or "new view" refers to a change in perspective on how accidents